nicholasferguson/YAD_t/Readme.md

 		- $->S*     does not work.
 		- Parse of '->' and '->.' currently requres spaces before and after.

-* Todo #2: Clean up wc2rx.cpp
+* Todo #2: Clean up wc2rx.cpp and MarkovParser.cpp
-		- It is a bit hacked to run these nine examples.
+		- They are a bit hacked to run these nine examples.
+		- It lacks a C++ type explicit pattern/algorithm.

 * Todo #3: Process a YAD File with real regex...processed as regex symbols.
 		- This will need wc2rx.cpp to be refactored.